 Can tooth bonding be done in a single visit to the dentist?

 One of the advantages of tooth bonding is that the dentist can usually complete the procedure in a single visit.
 The treatment usually takes between 30 to 60 minutes per tooth.
-This is because the procedure usually does not require customization in a dental laboratory, unlike veneers or crowns.
+Unlike veneers or crowns, bonding does not require a dental lab.
 However, if you’re having several teeth done, you may have to schedule additional appointments.